InContextSolutions/PandaSurvey/docs/source/GettingStarted.rst

     3       1              1  0.485772
     4       2              2  1.347693

-When `calc` is called, the raking procedure iteratively updates weights for each row until the marginal distributions match the target proportions.
+When `calc` is called, the raking procedure iteratively updates weights (starting from uniform weighting) until the marginal distributions match the target proportions.

 So, how did we do?

 .. code-block:: ipython